SimVascular/svZeroDSolver/docs/pages/main.md

 hemodynamics.
 0D models are analogous to electrical circuits.
 The flow rate simulated by 0D models represents electrical current, while the pressure represents voltage.
-Three primary building blocks of 0D models are resistors, capacitors, and inductors Resistance captures the viscous effects of blood flow, capacitance represents the compliance and distensibility of the vessel wall, and inductance represents the inertia of the blood flow.
+Three primary building blocks of 0D models are resistors, capacitors, and inductors.
+Resistance captures the viscous effects of blood flow, capacitance represents the compliance and distensibility of the vessel wall, and inductance represents the inertia of the blood flow.
 Different combinations of these building blocks, as well as others, can be formed to